dennis4fun/DS-RAG2/website_chat_bot/README.md

 - Cost: Be mindful of your OpenAI API usage, as costs can accrue based on token usage.
 Monitor your OpenAI dashboard.
 Pinecone's free tier has generous limits but also monitor your usage.

 - Enjoy building your RAG website explainer!
+- You can use the blueprint for this setup to create your own RAG chat bots related to documents or emails.